-The Original Code is .

-The Initial Developer of the Original Code is .

-Portions created by .
-All Rights Reserved.

-Contributor(s):

-Alternatively, the contents of this file may be used under the terms of the license (the "[] License"), in which case the provisions of [] License are applicable instead of those above.
-If you wish to allow use of your version of this file only under the terms of the [] License and not to allow others to use your version of this file under the MPL, indicate your decision by deleting the provisions above and replace them with the notice and other provisions required by the [] License.
-If you do not delete the provisions above, a recipient may use your version of this file under either the MPL or the [] License."
+The Original Code is · The Initial Developer of the Original Portions created by Code is are Copyright (C) All Rights Reserved.
+Contributor(s): · License are applicable instead of the others to use your version of this fil ose above.
+If you wish to allow use of your versic e under the MPL, indicate your decision by delet cense (the "[] License"), in which case the provisions of [on of this file only under the terms of the [] License and not ing the provisions above and replace them with the notice and a recipient may use your version of this file under either the MP t to allow other

 NOTE: The text of this Exhibit A may differ slightly from the text of the notices in the Source Code files of the Original Code.
 You should use the text of this Exhibit A rather than the text found in the Original Code Source Code for Your Modifications.

 Dropbear